Drinking Water Quality and Compliance Annual Notice to Consumers

 All waterworks serving less than 5000 persons are required to submit water samples for SE’s Chemical Health category once every 2 years.
 The Chemical Health category includes analysis for arsenic, barium, boron, cadmium, chromium, fluoride, lead, nitrate, selenium and uranium.

-The last sample for Chemical Health analysis was submitted on April 8, 2019.
-Sample results indicated that the provincial drinking water quality standards were not exceeded.
+The last sample for Chemical Health analysis was submitted on March 15, 2023.
+Sample results indicated that the provincial drinking water quality standards were not exceeded

 Limit Limit Sample